Cornu aspersum: Taxonomy

-The accepted name of the species was long considered to be Helix aspersa, a member of the genus Helix.
+The accepted name of the species was long considered to be Helix aspersa, a member of the genus Helix, like the Roman snail Helix pomatia.
 However, in a number of publications since 1990, it has instead been placed in various genera previously considered as subgenera of Helix.
 One such genus is Cornu, which is appropriate if the species is considered as congeneric with the species previously known as Helix aperta.
 Then the name would be Cornu aspersum.
 Previously there was debate whether Cornu was a valid generic name (because it was first applied to teratological specimens), but a 2015 ruling has confirmed that it is so.
 Until this was established, Italian research teams and others used the generic name Cantareus instead.
 Other workers, including Ukrainian and Russian research teams, who regard H. aspersa and H. aperta as being in different genera, call the former Cryptomphalus aspersus.
-It also still remains an arguable position to retain Helix as the generic name.